MEET A FEW OF OUR ALUMNI

 A two-way player, he was the Portland Interscholastic League's Offensive Player of the Year as a senior, and a first-team all-league choice at quarterback and defensive back.
-Wyryor has since been recruited by Idaho after spending his junior season with the Team Lillard program.
+Wyryor Committed to University of Idaho after being recruited by the Vandals for 2 years.

 "The Lillard Foundation has played a huge roll to get me to where I’m at today, not only on the field but who I am as a person.
 As a student athlete I owe The Lillard Foundation staff a tremendous amount for my development mentally and physically.
 Aside from being a great coach and trainer Houston has really been a mentor to me for 5 years and counting.
 My involvement in the program has taught me how to lead through accountability, dependability, and selflessness.

 The staff has helped me develop as a young man and put me on track for success.
 I’m forever grateful for The Lillard Foundation and all they have done for me and many others.

 Some of my best experiences have come from traveling with Team Lillard to many 7v7 tournaments.
 The coaching staff is an all-star group of football minds that have even better personalities.
 I always had a lot of fun joking and messing around with players and coaches but then turning it up once we hit the field.